-The Great Barrier reef in Australia has long been most divers dreams, but with the recent reports on the death of the corals within it, is it still worth the visit?
-We talk to Sandra Norman who specialised on trips to the GBR to find out more and see what the best options for liveaboards on the Great Barrier Reef are.
+The Great Barrier reef in Australia has long been most diver’s dream, but with the recent reports on the death of the corals within it, is it still worth the visit?
+We talk to Sandra Norman who specialises on trips to the GBR to find out more and see what the best options for liveaboards on the Great Barrier Reef are.

 Where is the Great Barrier Reef?